 Grants/Contracts Specialist Salary

-Grants & Contracts Specialists in the United States can expect to earn an average of $51K per year.
-Location and tenure each impact pay for this group, with the former having the largest influence.
-Female Grants & Contracts Specialists make up most of the survey respondents at 73 percent.
+The average Grants & Contracts Specialist in the United States earns approximately $53K per year.
+Residence and tenure each impact pay for this group, with the former having the largest influence.
+Female Grants & Contracts Specialists make up most of the survey respondents at 72 percent.
+Almost all enjoy medical while a large number get dental coverage.
+Vision coverage is also available to a fair number.
 Job satisfaction is high and work is enjoyable for most Grants & Contracts Specialists.
-Medical benefits are awarded to almost all, and a large number earn dental coverage.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Grants/Contracts Specialist